-Once you are registered, here are the INSTRUCTIONS:
+Once you are registered (click here to register) here are the INSTRUCTIONS:

-1. Obtain at least 31 postcards, one for each August day.
-Some people make their cards, see Brendan McBreen’s Mona Lisa above.
-FedEx Office can turn your pictures into cards, as can any decent print shop.
+1. Obtain or make at least 31 postcards, one for each August day.
+Some people make their cards.
+Many places (like this) can turn your pictures into cards, as can any decent print shop.
 Make sure you print on decent card stock.

-3. No later than July 27, start writing original poems directly (1st take) onto postcards addressed to the names below you on the list of poets.
+3. Once you get your list, start writing original poems directly (1st take) onto postcards addressed to the names below you on the list of poets.
 (If you are #8 on the list, start with #9 and proceed from there.)
 Just like you’d write a typical postcard, only this one is a poem and linked to the epistle form, as you are writing TO someone.
 The idea is to practice spontaneity, that is write directly on the card in one take.
 If it’s hard at the start of the fest to do that, relax, because it gets better as the month goes on, no one can publish your poem without your permission and you are writing to ONE PERSON.
 Review the links below for guidance ESPECIALLY the sending postcards to strangers blog post by David Sherman, the Ina Roy-Faderman testimonial and Linda Crosfield’s 7.14.16 blog post.
 Remember Allen Ginsberg’s paraphrase of the Blake quite: “Abstractions and Generalizations are the plea of the hypocrite, knave and scoundrel.”
 Or as Ezra Pound said: “Abstractions must be earned.”
 Really.

 5. DON’T POST YOUR OWN POEMS ONLINE UNTIL A MONTH AFTER YOU SEND THEM.
 Also, do not publish anyone else’s poem without their permission.
-I always archive and post mine online.
 Having a scanner helps to archive the image perfectly and scanners are now $100.
-Or you could take a photo of the image with your cellphone.
+Or you could take a photo of the image (or scan it) with your cellphone.
 Do realize if you are sending a card abroad, it may take longer than a month.
 Do not disclose any participant’s address online.

-7. There is a small fee to administer the fest.
-(Approximately $10.00 U.S. and a service charge.
-See: http://www.brownpapertickets.com/event/1381971) It allows us to answer all correspondence quickly and focus attention on making the fest the best experience for everyone and weed out the people who sign up and then drop out.
+7. The fest is open to people who contribute at least $10.00 U.S. to SPLAB.
+(There is a service charge.)
 I want to be a resource for you especially if you are trying to make the shift from relentless editing to learning how to develop trust for your instincts.
 This is the force behind the fest and, I think, the reason that it has grown in popularity over the years.
-I have devoted a couple of decades to understanding the power of spontaneous composing and this website has many resources dedicated to that approach.
-There are also costs to maintaining the email list (Mailchimp) and to maintaining the website (host fees, domain registration &c.) that allow the fest to happen in the best way possible.
+There are costs to maintaining the email list (Mailchimp, &c.) and website.
+This is a fundraiser for SPLAB and provides enough for us to pay basic bills.
+Contributions are welcome.